 Honey, I Shrunk the Kids

 Before Ant-Man played with size and perspective, there was Honey, I Shrunk the Kids.
 The 1989 movie starred Rick Moranis as a professor whose experiments keep causing problems with his family - namely shrinking his children (and in the third movie, himself).
 The comedies are full of sight gags and wacky adventures as the kids (and their parents) try to navigate the world while very small.
 The movie led to two sequels, a theme park ride in Walt Disney World, and a television show which ran from 1997-2000.
-Disney is potentially planning on remaking the film for its streaming service.
+Disney is potentially planning on remaking the film for Disney Plus.

 The Parent Trap